 Repeatability: This course may be repeated for additional credit.

 UBTH 5230.
-Special Topics: Current Topics in Urban Bioethics.
+Special Topics: Contemporary Issues in Bioethics and Health Justice.
 1 to 3 Credit Hour.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate, Law Graduate.